RaganrokV/UPECT/README.md

 |                         |      10%      |            | 1e-5 |    4   |
 |     Full fine-tuning    |      70%      |            | 1e-4 |   50   |

+# Data disclosure

+##### We publicize trip data for four datasets in the data folder, which are in our pre-processed format.
+Unfortunately, we are not authorized to disclose the more than 300,000 trip data used for pre-training

 # Tips
 ##### The code for pre-training the model is in file 7.
 We tried two structures: decoder-only and encoder-decoder structure, and found that decoder-only works better